N16htblade/DataScience_PersonalFinances/README.md

 3. Inspect data in finalized excel file.

 Work in progress:
-- Add data to Main page, several planned improvements;
+- Add check to user input;
 - Improve code in several areas;
-- Two additional sheets planned.
+- build a front end.